-The scope of specification for the concept model for representation of medicinal products in the international release of SNOMED CT is limited to pharmaceutical and biological products only; products that represent blood products, foods, additives, and complementary medicines (including homoeopathic products) are currently out of scope.
+The scope of specification for the concept model for representation of medicinal products in the international edition of SNOMED CT is limited to pharmaceutical and biological products only; products that represent blood products, foods/nutritional supplements, additives, and complementary medicines (including homoeopathic products) are currently out of scope.
 The representation of autologous medicinal products (those created from tissue from and administered back to an individual) is also out of scope.
-Currently, vaccines, although they are biological medicinal products, are also out of scope.
+Concepts for vaccines also follow the pattern this model, although only to two of the three "levels" (MP and MPF).
+Further detail on scope can be found in the SNOMED CT Editorial Guide.

-The international medicinal product model and concepts in the international release will be described in their more abstract form; real or actual products (including branded products and those marketed without a brand name) as authorised by medicines regulatory agencies within jurisdictions are not within scope.
-Describing the packages in which medicinal products are placed into the supply chain are also not within scope.
+The international medicinal product model and concepts in the international edition will be described in their more abstract form; real or actual products (including branded products and those marketed without a brand name) as authorised by medicines regulatory agencies within jurisdictions are not within scope.
+Describing the packages in which medicinal products are placed into the supply chain are also not within scope; both of these areas are covered in the national model specification.